 What WalletHub Offers

 Once you’re all signed up you’ll be presented with a credit score number as well as visual of a meter ranging from 300 to 850.
 This score is provided by TransUnion — one of the three major credit bureaus — but is calculated using a VantageScore model as opposed to one of the FICO models that most creditors rely on.
-Still this score should give you an overall idea of where you stand, unless of course you have major issues with another bureau that isn’t reported to TransUnion.
+Still this score should give you an overall idea of where you stand (unless, of course, you have major issues with another bureau that isn’t reported to TransUnion).

 Elsewhere on your dashboard you’ll find a list of credit cards you currently have.
 Clicking on each will give you a look at your payment history, balance, and credit limit.
 It even includes more detailed information such as the highest balance ever carried on the card.
 But it’s not just data that they’re supplying you — these card profiles can also be edited with your spending habits so that WalletHub can make suggestions about new credit cards that could save you money with their rewards.

 Along the navigation bar at the top you’ll find “Credit Analysis,” which takes a closer look at the factors that make up your credit scores.
-Like with Credit Sesame you’re provided with a grade for each category, including Payment History (along with a Collections Accounts grade carved out), Credit Utilization, Account Age, Account Diversity, and Hard Credit Inquiries.
+Like with Credit Sesame, you’re provided with a grade for each category, including Payment History (along with a Collections Accounts grade carved out), Credit Utilization, Account Age, Account Diversity, and Hard Credit Inquiries.
 While my grades were about where I’d expect, one in particular stood out to me.
 For “Account Age” WalletHub graded my 6 years, 1 month average as a ‘C’ while Credit Sesame had the same data but gave it an ‘A.’ While I’m not saying that WalletHub is definitely wrong on this one, I respectfully disagree with their assessment.

 To the right of “Credit Analysis” is “Credit Report.”
 In this section you’ll find past addresses and employers that show on your report as well as open credit accounts.
-It also features Collections, Public Records, and Credit Inquires that could be affecting your scores and/or report in general.
+It also features Collections, Public Records, and Credit Inquiries that could be affecting your scores and/or report in general.
 Lastly clicking on your current accounts will give the same information as accessed via the main dashboard, although you can also get similar data on closed accounts in this area.

 While other Credit Karma and Credit Sesames offer a number of articles on personal finance, WalletHub seems to offer a greater breadth of content.
 For example the site also looks at topics like life insurance and financial advising that the others don’t really touch on.
 In that vein the site also offers directories and suggestions for everything from credit unions to attorneys.
 Similarly you can view offers for car loans, CDs, home equity loans and more.